Protecting Your Jewelry With Jewelers Mutual

 How can I apply for Personal Jewelry Insurance?

 When you purchase a piece of jewelry, have your jeweler perform an insurance appraisal or evaluation for each item.
-Complete the application, and mail it to Jewelers Mutual, along with a copy of the appraisal/evaluation and your check for the annual premium.
-Coverage will begin on the postmark date stamped on the envelope.
-You can also apply online through their website.
+Complete the application, and either mail it with the appraisal/evaluation to Jewelers Mutual, or apply online at jewelersmutual.com.

 How are insurance rates determined?